UX RESEARCH USER INTERVIEWING UX RESEARCH METHODS RAPID PROTOTYPING

 This feature was inspired by apps such as Discord where users come together in channels to discuss their topics of interest.

-The safety of users was the most important when ideating the feature.
+Safety of users was the most important when ideating the feature.

 A usability issue made socializing frustrating…